First gene therapy for deadly form of muscular dystrophy gets FDA approval for young kids

 The Food and Drug Administration approval provides a new option for some patients with Duchenne muscular dystrophy, a rare muscle-wasting disease that causes weakness, loss of mobility and early death.
 It almost always affects males.

+Drugmaker Sarepta Therapeutics said it would charge $3.2 million for the one-time treatment, slightly less than a $3.5 million gene therapy for hemophilia launched last year.
+Like most medicines in the U.S., the cost will be mostly paid by insurers — not patients — including private plans and government programs.

-The FDA granted approval for children ages 4 and 5, based on study results showing the therapy helped produce a protein needed for muscle growth, which is missing in boys with the condition.
-The gene therapy had been studied in children up to age 7 by drugmaker Sarepta Therapeutics.
+The FDA OK'd the treatment only for children ages 4 and 5, based on study results showing the therapy helped produce a protein needed for muscle growth, which is missing in boys with the condition.
+The gene therapy had been studied in children up to age 7.

 “Today’s approval addresses an urgent unmet medical need and is an important advancement in the treatment of Duchenne muscular dystrophy, a devastating condition with limited treatment options,” said FDA’s Dr. Peter Marks, in a statement Thursday.